AragaoAnderson/OpenCore-HP-EliteDesk-800-G6/README.md

 1. All DP/HDMI Ports
 2. All USB and USB-C 3.x Ports
-3. Builtin Audio and Speaker with Boot Chime support
+3. Built-in Audio and Speaker with Boot Chime support
 4. Dualboot with Windows 11 Pro using Custom UpdateSMBIOSMode to avoid issues with Windows Activation

 ## What's not Working